klepsydra-technologies/kpsr-tutorial/tutorials/chapter1.md

 For the ROS tutorial, basic knowledge of ROS is required and similarly for the DDS tutorial, RTI DDS understanding is required.

+<a name="technical-requirements"></a>
 ## Technical requirements

 Installation of Klepsydra Core, Optionally ROS, DDS.

 Klepsydra is installed (by default) to /usr/local by CMake.
-To develop an application using Klepsydra use the cmake command `find_package(Klepsydra)` in the CMakeLists file..
+To develop an application using Klepsydra use the cmake command `find_package(Klepsydra)` in the CMakeLists file.
 With this command, the Klepsydra includes are available in the variable `KLEPSYDRA_INCLUDE_DIRS` and the libraries are available using the variable `KLEPSYDRA_CORE_LIBRARIES`.
 The CMakeLists file provided for compiling the examples in the tutorial demonstrate how these two variables are used.

+<a name="introduction"></a>
 ## Introduction

 Klepsydra API is split into main groups: